5 Powerful Mobile Marketing Strategies to Drive Foot Traffic to Your Store

 5. In-app Marketing

 Smart marketers can’t ignore the app market.
-The top five mobile apps, according to Visual Capitalist, are WhatsApp, TikTok, Messenger, Facebook, and Instagram.
-But there are hundreds of thousands of other apps, which is why in-app advertising has become a key mobile marketing strategy.
+According to Business of Apps the top five apps include TikTok, Instagram, Facebook, WhatsApp, and Telegram — but there are hundreds of thousands of other apps, which is why in-app advertising has become a key mobile marketing strategy.

 Types of in-app advertising include:

-- Display advertising like banners which appear at the top or bottom of a mobile screen
+- Display advertising like banners that appear at the top or bottom of a mobile screen

-- Native advertising, which are promotions styled to look like the app they’re in
+- Native advertising, which are promotions styled to mimic the app environment

 - Video ads